 You have been focusing on the story for so long that you can’t see the wood for the trees.

-This is when a manuscript assessment is a great option.
+This is when an assessment is a great option.

 A professional assessment of your work will give you a clear indication of what you are doing right and what’s not working the way you had hoped.
 The evaluation will provide you with a clear roadmap to what you need to do to lift the book to a publishable standard.

 It's the wrong time for a developmental edit